Household Hazardous Waste (HHW)

 YEAR-ROUND HOUSEHOLD HAZARDOUS WASTE DROP OF

 Any material that can be harmful to your health and environment, unless properly used, stored, or disposed of can be considered a hazardous waste.
 Words such as “caution,” “warning,” “danger,” or “flammable” on the label are clues the product may be a hazardous material.
+Review the resources to the right to make sure the materials you wish to drop-off are accepted at the HHW Facility.
 Please remember to bring your driver’s license or another form of identification.

 Year-Round Electronic Recycling Drop Off